 One leading U+FEFF BYTE ORDER MARK character must be ignored if any are present.

-All U+0000 NULL characters in the input must be replaced by U+FFFD REPLACEMENT CHARACTERs.
-Any occurrences of such characters is a parse error.
+All U+0000 NULL characters and code points in the range U+D800 to U+DFFF in the input must be replaced by U+FFFD REPLACEMENT CHARACTERs.
+Any occurrences of such characters and code points are parse errors.

-U+000D CARRIAGE RETURN (CR) characters, and U+000A LINE FEED (LF) characters, are treated specially.
+U+000D CARRIAGE RETURN (CR) characters and U+000A LINE FEED (LF) characters are treated specially.
 Any CR characters that are followed by LF characters must be removed, and any CR characters not followed by LF characters must be converted to LF characters.
-Thus, newlines in HTML DOMs are represented by LF characters, and there are never any CR characters in the input to the tokenisation stage.
+Thus, newlines in HTML DOMs are represented by LF characters, and there are never any CR characters in the input to the tokenization stage.

 document.write() is actually

-immediately after it, it is not an absolute offset into the input stream.
+character immediately after it, it is not an absolute offset into

 The "EOF" character in the tables below is a conceptual character

-method) is consumed.
-Otherwise, the "EOF" character is not a real
+consumed.
+Otherwise, the "EOF" character is not a real character in

 When the parser requires the user agent to change the encoding, it must run the following steps.
 This might happen if the encoding sniffing algorithm described above failed to find an encoding, or if it found an encoding that was not the actual encoding of the file.

-Initially the insertion mode is "initial".
-It can change to "before html", "before head", "in head", "in head noscript", "after head", "in body", "in table", "in caption", "in column group", "in table body", "in row", "in cell", "in select", "in select in table", "in foreign content", "after body", "in frameset", "after frameset", "after after body", and "after after frameset" during the course of the parsing, as described in the tree construction stage.
-The insertion mode affects how tokens are processed and whether CDATA blocks are supported.
+Initially, the insertion mode is "initial".
+It can change to "before html", "before head", "in head", "in head noscript", "after head", "in body", "text", "in table", "in table text", "in caption", "in column group", "in table body", "in row", "in cell", "in select", "in select in table", "in foreign content", "after body", "in frameset", "after frameset", "after after body", and "after after frameset" during the course of the parsing, as described in the tree construction stage.
+The insertion mode affects how tokens are processed and whether CDATA sections are supported.